esl/MongooseIM/doc/user-guide/Push-notifications.md

 First, we create the HTTP pool for communicating with [MongoosePush][].
 Here, we assume that [MongoosePush][] will be available on localhost on port 8443 which is the default one.
 Next we enable [mod_push_service_mongoosepush][].
-First option is an name of the HTTP pool to use and the second one is an version of [MongoosePush][]'s API (currently only "_v1_" is supported).
+First option is a name of the HTTP pool to use and the second one is a version of [MongoosePush][]'s API (currently only "_v1_" is supported).

 And that's it, thats the end of MongooseIM configuration.
-All we need to do now is to setup [MongoosePush][].
+All we need to do now is to set up [MongoosePush][].

 ### Starting [MongoosePush][]

 The easiest way to start [MongoosePush][] is using its [docker image](https://hub.docker.com/r/mongooseim/mongoose-push).
-But before you can setup [MongoosePush][], you need _FCM_ application token and/or _APNS_ application certificate.
-The _FCM_ token you can get [here](https://console.firebase.google.com/) and the easiest way of getting _APNS_ application cetrificate is by running [this](https://github.com/fastlane/fastlane/tree/master/pem) script (please note that you need certificate in `pem` format).
+But before you can set up [MongoosePush][], you need _FCM_ application token and/or _APNS_ application certificate.
+The _FCM_ token you can get [here](https://console.firebase.google.com/) and the easiest way of getting _APNS_ application certificate is by running [this](https://github.com/fastlane/fastlane/tree/master/pem) script (please note that you need certificate in `pem` format).

 After you get the _FCM_ application token and/or _APNS_ application certificate, you can prepare to start [MongoosePush][].
 Firstly, prepare the following files structure: